The 6 Least Smelly Poodle Mixes: A 2026 Guide

 The least smelly poodle mix breeds include:

-- Maltipoos
+2. Maltipoos

-- Schnoodles
+4. Schnoodles

-- Westiepoos
+5. Westiepoos

 6 Poodle Mix Breeds that Don’t Smell

 Before we dive into the top six poodle mixes that don’t smell, it is important to note that all dog breeds have an odor.
-So, when we say these mixes are “odorless,” we really mean that it is exceptionally rare for these mixes to have a foul smell unless there is a medical issue or something is lacking in their care.
+So, when I say these mixes are “odorless,” we really mean that it is exceptionally rare for these mixes to have a foul smell unless there is a medical issue or something is lacking in their care.

 That being said, all of the mixes on this list, apart from the Labradoodle, are created from two breeds that are consistently ranked as the most “odorless” breeds in the dog world.